Tinitto/crypto-exchange/README.md

 Many a time, software requirements are structured in typically a service-oriented manner.
 For example.
 - User can see realtime data about bitcoin
-- User can see realtime data about etherium
+- User can see realtime data about Ethereum
 - User can view historical data about bitcoin

 When we have source code that follows the exact manner these requirements are laid out, it is easy to comprehend for